A house will likely be the biggest purchase you make in your lifetime — so you don’t want to mess it up.

 - Underwriting fee

-5. Having no cash for a down payment
+5. Not having enough cash for a down payment

 Depending on how much house you plan to buy, and where you plan to buy it, you may need a solid chunk of cash for a down payment.
 You will typically need a down payment of between 5% and 20% to get a conventional loan.
-And according to Bankrate, if you put down less than 20%, you will likely have to buy mortgage insurance.
+And according to Bankrate, if you put down less than 20%, you will very likely have to buy mortgage insurance — which means another monthly bill on top of your mortgage payment.

 Making sure you have enough cash to cover a down payment is key to ensuring a smooth home-buying process.
 Otherwise, you may have to put it off for a while.